Liliia-Teplytska/online_shop_test_ui_automation/README.md

 The tests are designed to verify the functionality and user experience of the online shop.
 The test results are recorded and presented in an Allure report, providing comprehensive information about test execution.
+The tests involve checking the functionality of the website in the Google Chrome browser.

 ### Test Coverage